 Definition and Examples of Option Adjustable-Rate Mortgages

 An option adjustable-rate mortgage is an adjustable-rate mortgage that features several payment options.
-This type of home loan is also referred to as an option payment or a payment-option ARM.
 Option ARM loans are not as popular as they once were.

 - Alternate name: Option payment ARM, payment-option ARM, pay option ARM